Dr Hanis Azman

 Outside of medicine, she is a dedicated wife and mother of three.
 She enjoys cooking, travelling, and making cherished memories with family and friends.
 She also actively participates in cultural and community events.

-Now settled in Perth, Dr Ripley finds the local community warm and welcoming.
-Outside of work, she enjoys travelling, reading, swimming, bushwalking with her dogs, and has recently returned to horse riding after a 20-year break.
+Outside of medicine, she enjoys travelling, reading, swimming, bushwalking with her dogs, and has recently returned to horse riding after a 20-year break.

 Completing her medical degree in Iran and gaining experience in emergency departments and medical centres, Dr Bita Moayedzadeh has been dedicated to patient care for many years.